SeniorMars/rust-presentation/rust-pres.md

   - APIs are changing in libraries frequently due to how new they are
   - Language is difficult for people coming from other languages
   - Code is a lot harder to develop than on c or c++ (higher learning curve)
-  - No garbage collector, which isn't for everyone

 ![16](images/kidnap.png)